 During fiscal year ending June 30, 2018, the State adopted GASB Statement No. 86 Certain Debt Extinguishment Issues.
 This Statement improves consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources are placed in an irrevocable trust for the sole purpose of extinguishing debt.
-It also improves accounting and financial statements for debt that is defeased in substance.
+It also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to the financial statements for debt that is defeased in substance.
 The adoption of this Statement had no impact on the financial statements of the State.